 Have you heard this from your child when she sits down to do homework?
 My gosh, it wrecks me.

-I can feel her overwhelm and can relate to it.
+I can feel her overwhelm.
 What can I do but jump in and try to help?

 “It’s ok sweetie, let’s write down all the things you have to do to get it out of your head.”

 “NO!” she pouts back, “That won’t help.
 I don’t know any of this and I have to get started now.”

 You see the problem, you know the steps to take to fix it and yet your child pushes you away like you couldn’t possibly know what she’s talking about or what she’s dealing with.